Reinhardt cardinal: Definition

 that no such class is an elementary embedding $j:V\to V$.
 So Reinhardt cardinals are inconsistent with this notion of class.

 There are other formulations of Reinhardt cardinals which are not known to be inconsistent.
 One is to add a new function symbol $j$ to the language of ZF, together with axioms stating that $j$ is an elementary embedding of $V$, and Separation and Collection axioms for all formulas involving $j$.
 Another is to use a class theory such as NBG or KM, which admit classes which need not be definable in the sense above.

 Kunen's inconsistency theorem

 Kunen (1971) proved his inconsistency theorem, showing that the existence of an elementary embedding $j:V\to V$ contradicts NBG with the axiom of choice (and ZFC extended by $j$).
-His proof uses the axiom of choice, and it is still an open question as to whether such an embedding is consistent with NBG without the axiom of choice (or with ZF plus the extra symbol $j$ and its attendant axioms).
+His proof uses the axiom of choice, and it is still an open question whether such an embedding is consistent with NBG without the axiom of choice (or with ZF plus the extra symbol $j$ and its attendant axioms).